nuke-build/.github/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---

-**To create an issue, you must be either an active sponsor ([GitHub](https://github.com/sponsors/matkoch), [OpenCollective](https://opencollective.com/nuke)) or greatly involved in any other recognized OSS projects.
-Exception to the rule are high-impact bugs.
-Also, feature ideas may be discussed openly on [Slack](https://slofile.com/slack/nukebuildnet).
-Please don't take offense at this, since it is simply a time management decision.**
+**To create an issue, you must be an active supporter of our community, i.e., a sponsor of NUKE on [GitHub](https://github.com/sponsors/matkoch)/[OpenCollective](https://opencollective.com/nuke)), or greatly involved in any other recognized OSS project.
+High-impact bugs may be posted at any time, feature ideas may be discussed openly on [Slack](https://slofile.com/slack/nukebuildnet).
+Please don't take offense at this, particularly when an issue/pull-request is closed with just "see template" as an answer.
+It is simply a time management decision.
+Also note, that unless being a bronze/silver/gold sponsor, there is no guarantee as of when an issue or pull-request will be acknowledged or resolved.**

 <!-- REMOVE UNTIL HERE -->